Universal Discrete-Domain Speech Enhancement: Experiments

 \subsubsection{Experimental Results for Mixed Distortions}

-In the three mixed distortion restoration tasks, our proposed UDSE had a significant advantage over all baseline models in both objective and subjective aspects ($p<0.01$), as shown in Tables \ref{tab:results} and \ref{tab:ABX}.
-For task \textbf{DN}+\textbf{DR}+\textbf{BWE}, UDSE outperformed MP-SENet by more than 2 points in the NISQA score.
-In addition, for task \textbf{DN}+\textbf{DR}+\textbf{DC}, UDSE achieved a 2.7-point higher OVRL score in DNSMOS and a 1.5-point higher UTMOS score compared to MP-SENet.
-Consistently, for task \textbf{DN}+\textbf{PDR}+\textbf{CDR}, UDSE again exceeded MP-SENet by over 2 points in the NISQA metric.
-Subjective evaluations showed that, in all three mixed-distortion tasks, the number of participants preferring UDSE-enhanced speech was at least double that of those favoring MP-SENet — highlighting UDSE’s superior performance in managing complex distortions.
+{In the three mixed distortion restoration tasks, our proposed UDSE had a significant advantage over all baseline models in both objective and subjective aspects ($p<0.01$), as shown in Tables \ref{tab:results} and \ref{tab:ABX}.
+For task \textbf{DN}+\textbf{DR}+\textbf{BWE}, UDSE outperformed UniverSE++ by more than 1-point in the UTMOS score.
+In addition, for task \textbf{DN}+\textbf{DR}+\textbf{DC}, UDSE achieved a 0.4-point higher OVRL score in DNSMOS and a 1.1-point higher UTMOS score compared to UniverSE++.
+Consistently, for task \textbf{DN}+\textbf{PDR}+\textbf{CDR}, UDSE again exceeded UniverSE++ by over 0.4-point in the UTMOS metric.
+Subjective evaluations showed that, in all three mixed-distortion tasks, the number of participants preferring UDSE-enhanced speech was at least double that of those favoring UniverSE++ — highlighting UDSE’s superior performance in managing complex distortions.}

-The spectrograms shown in Figure \ref{fig:spectrum3} further provide a clear visual illustration of the effectiveness of the proposed UDSE in enhancing speech with mixed distortions.
-We can observe that for the \textbf{DN}+\textbf{DR}+\textbf{BWE} task (the first row in Figure \ref{fig:spectrum3}), UDSE recovered the high-frequency components much more accurately, bringing the result closer to the ground-truth clean speech, while MP-SENet struggled with recovering the high-frequency part.
-For the \textbf{DN}+\textbf{DR}+\textbf{DC} task (the second row in Figure \ref{fig:spectrum3}), the speech enhanced by MP-SENet exhibited horizontal stripes in all-frequency bands, resulting in a mechanical listening experience and a loss of the original speaker’s timbral characteristics.
-For the \textbf{DN}+\textbf{PDR}+\textbf{CDR} task (the last row in Figure \ref{fig:spectrum3}), the spectrogram of the speech recovered by UDSE retained more details, while MP-SENet produced a smoothed spectrogram with noticeable noise, significantly impacting the listening experience.
-All the above experimental results demonstrate that the proposed UDSE can effectively mitigate various types of distortion in degraded speech, making it more suitable for real-world applications.
+The spectrograms shown in Figure \ref{fig:spectrum3} further provide a clear visual illustration of the effectiveness of the proposed UDSE in enhancing speech with mixed distortions. {We can observe that for the \textbf{DN}+\textbf{DR}+\textbf{BWE} task (the first row in Figure \ref{fig:spectrum3}), UDSE recovered the high-frequency components much more accurately, bringing the result closer to the ground-truth clean speech, while UniverSE++ struggled with recovering the high-frequency part.
+For the \textbf{DN}+\textbf{DR}+\textbf{DC} task (the second row in Figure \ref{fig:spectrum3}), the speech enhanced by UniverSE++ lost a lot of detail in the high-frequency range and had a noticeable fundamental frequency error around 1 second, resulting in a poor listening experience.
+For the \textbf{DN}+\textbf{PDR}+\textbf{CDR} task (the last row in Figure \ref{fig:spectrum3}), the spectrogram of the speech recovered by UDSE retained more details, while UniverSE++ produced significant high-frequency loss and poor spectral detail recovery, significantly impacting the listening experience. } All the above experimental results demonstrate that the proposed UDSE can effectively mitigate various types of distortion in degraded speech, making it more suitable for real-world applications.

 In summary, our proposed UDSE can not only handle various single distortions but also effectively address mixed distortions.
 This confirms the universality of UDSE and the advantages of using discrete-domain classification solutions for SE, compared to regression-based continuous-domain models.